mayur-ravindram/family-hearth/README.md

 4. Connect frontend & backend
    - Ensure the frontend API endpoints point to the backend host/port (e.g., http://localhost:8080/api)
    - If using CORS, ensure the backend allows requests from your frontend origin

----

-Would you like me to:
-- Inspect this repository and fill in the exact build/run commands (I can look for pom.xml, build.gradle, or package.json)?
-- Generate a LICENSE file or CONTRIBUTING.md?
-If yes, tell me which one and I will fetch the repository files to provide precise instructions.